NaturalNode/natural/README.md

 between minus five (negative) and plus five (positive).
 The words have been manually labeled by Finn Årup Nielsen in 2009-2011.
 Scientific reference can be found [here](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).
 We used [afinn-165](https://github.com/words/afinn-165) which is available as nodejs module.

-The senticon vocabulary is based on work nby Fermin L. Cruz and others:
+The senticon vocabulary is based on work by Fermin L. Cruz and others:
 Cruz, Fermín L., José A. Troyano, Beatriz Pontes, F. Javier Ortega.
 Building layered, multilingual sentiment lexicons at synset and lemma levels, Expert Systems with Applications, 2014.

+The Pattern vocabularies are from the [Pattern project](https://github.com/clips/pattern) of the CLiPS Research Center of University of Antwerpen.

 ## Phonetics
 Phonetic matching (sounds-like) matching can be done with the [SoundEx](http://en.wikipedia.org/wiki/Soundex), [Metaphone](http://en.wikipedia.org/wiki/Metaphone) or [DoubleMetaphone](http://en.wikipedia.org/wiki/Metaphone#Double_Metaphone) algorithms